Overall: 9714 6765 8739 647

 SpecTone puts instantly familiar early 80s computer tones into the sonic toolkit of the producer, either for local colour in other styles of music, or to complement chip-music style productions.
 It provides additional control in the form of an ADSR envelope, onboard effects (including a filter to tame aliasing artefacts), and velocity control of noise samples.

-SpecTone is available now from Rhythmic Robot, priced £2.50.
-It requires Kontakt version 4.2.3 or above (including all versions of Kontakt 5); Kontakt Player is not supported.
+SpecTone is available now and requires Kontakt version 4.2.3 or above (including all versions of Kontakt 5); Kontakt Player is not supported.